 Even though it does well in natural light, it’ll burn with too much sun.
 I accidentally left mine in an east facing window last July for about an hour (I’m in the Arizona desert) & a little bit of the foliage burned.
 Keep it out of hot, direct sun.

 If you’re noticing a slimy funk in your Lucky Bamboo’s water, it could be algae.

-Algae needs the sun to grow & can build up in glass vases & containers where the light gets through.
-Keep it out of the sun (especially when the temps. are warmer) & change the water on a regular basis & clean the vase.
+Algae needs the sun to grow and can build up in glass vases and containers where the light gets through.
+Keep it out of the sun, especially when the temps. are warmer.
+Be sure to change the water on a regular basis and clean the vase.